cornell-colab/SGFDH-2022/W9 Introduction to Python/Resources.md

 # Resources
-Explore books, articles and tutorials to learn more about Python and computer languages more generally.
+Explore books, articles and tutorials to learn more about Python and how computers work.

 ## Learning more Python